-NOTE 5 "Some other terms for referring to examinations are "evaluation", "characterization", "inspection", "determination", "identification", "testing", and "qualitative testing".
+NOTE 5 Some other terms for referring to examinations are "evaluation", "characterization", "inspection", "determination", "identification", "testing", and "qualitative testing".

-NOTE 6 Jn ISO 15189 [15] the term "examination" is also used for referring to measurement, while the term in this vocabulary refers only to nominal properties nominal property intended to be examined
+NOTE 6 In ISO 15189 [15] the term "examination" is also used for referring to measurement, while the term in this vocabulary refers only to nominal properties.